fatbotorg/fatbot/README.md

 * Go to bot father on Telegram look for `@BotFather` then `/start` -> `/newbot` -> fill in details and take the API key
 * On your machine run `export TELEGRAM_APITOKEN=<token>`
 * If you want Open AI's responses to workouts, you'd also want to get one from https://openai.com and running `export OPENAI_APITOKEN=<token>`
+* For the admin panel to work you'd want to use Redis and expose it locally, the easiest way is: `redis-server —daemonize yes`
 * `go run .`
 * Unless changes made, the DB will be created locally -> `./fat.db`